CSc 340/CSc 515

 This is an introductory course to modern databases.
 We will discuss

-the design, creation, and querying of databases as well as looking at
+the design, creation, and querying of databases, with an emphasis on

 primary focus will be the modeling and usage of databases.